 in 1952 at Melbourne University.
 His graduate training was at the Alfred and Royal Women’s hospitals before going to the University of London and Rockerfeller Institute in the USA to lecture and conduct research.

 of the British Empire and in 1988 the Axel Munthe award an International Prize for Reproductive Science awarded every 3 years and the Companion in the Order of Australia in 1995.
-He is currently conducting research into endometriosis and fibroids.
+Professor Carl Wood

-Janine Walsh was the National Program Director of ECCA.
-She is a co-founder, together with Professor Wood, A/Professor Maher and Dr Tsaltas.
-Janine devised the ECCA model of multidisciplinary care,
+Janine Walsh was the National Program Director of ecca She is a co-founder, together with Professor Wood, A/Professor Maher and A/ProfessorTsaltas.
+Janine devised the ecca model of multidisciplinary care,